viamrobotics/docs/docs/services/vision/detection.md

 {{% alert title="Tip" color="tip" %}}

-Pass the name of the physical camera you configured, _not_ the name of the transform camera, to the Vision Service methods.
+Pass the name of the physical camera you configured, _not_ the name of the transform camera, to the vision service methods.

 {{% /alert %}}